|

 Encouraging competitiveness presupposes PSBs being revamped with smaller

-and a committed workforce to work for revival without traditional demand
+a committed workforce to work for revival without traditional demand push

 ORGANISATIONAL CONSTRAINTS AND FUTURE CHALLENGES